-Major flooding in Canada leads to widespread supply-chain disruptions
+Major flooding in Canada leads to widespread supply chain disruptions

 The Port of Vancouver — the third largest in North America — enables the trade of about $240 billion in goods per year, connecting Canada to 170 trading economies.
 Some of the affected routes bring goods from the port to places such as Ontario, Quebec and the Chicago area.

-B.C. authorities Wednesday declared a state of emergency and urged residents not to hoard food or fuel as panic grew over potential shortages.
+British Columbia authorities on Wednesday declared a state of emergency and urged residents not to hoard food or fuel as panic grew over potential shortages.

-Supermarket chain Save-on-Foods called on customers not to clear out shelves.
+Supermarket chain Save-On-Foods called on customers not to clear out shelves.

-“We understand that these are very uncertain times and stressful times and are asking our customers to maintain normal shopping habits,” chief executive Darrell Jones said in a video posted on Twitter.
+“We understand that these are very uncertain times, and stressful times, and are asking our customers to maintain normal shopping habits,” chief executive Darrell Jones said in a video posted on Twitter.

 The federal government said that it would send troops to help evacuate people and restore the movement of supplies to the region.
 And federal officials promised Thursday to help the beleaguered province rebuild its infrastructure.

-“The message for today is: conserve fuel wisely and other materials because there are interruptions in the supply chain for a number of things that are essential,” Rob Fleming, the provincial Minister of Transportation and Infrastructure, said at a news conference Thursday.
+“The message for today is: Conserve fuel wisely and other materials because there are interruptions in the supply chain for a number of things that are essential,” Rob Fleming, the provincial minister of transportation and infrastructure, said at a news conference Thursday.

-The damage to roads and rail lines has prompted the government to airlift both people and goods via helicopter, said Fleming.
-And a regional ferry company was testing new cargo routes.
+The damage to roads and rail lines has prompted one railway system to help airlift people and goods via helicopter, Fleming said Wednesday, and a regional ferry company was testing new cargo routes.

 Still, crossing the U.S. border requires added paperwork, exacerbating delays, Earle said.
-A spokesman for U.S. Customs and Border Protection said that the agency was “monitoring the situation closely,” but that entry requirements for Canadian truck drivers have not changed.
+A spokesman for U.S. Customs and Border Protection said the agency was “monitoring the situation closely,” but entry requirements for Canadian truck drivers had not changed.

-The crisis could also ripple across parts of the United States, which is already reeling from its own supply chain issues caused in large part by the pandemic.
+The crisis could also ripple across parts of the United States, which is reeling from its own supply chain issues caused in large part by the coronavirus pandemic.

-Manufacturing hiccups coupled with consumer demand have together sent prices soaring around the globe, causing shortages of an array of items.
+Manufacturing hiccups coupled with consumer demand have together caused shortages of an array of items and sent prices soaring around the globe.

 “We have already a perfect storm on the global supply chain.
 Added to that, now we have disruption that is caused by weather,” said Adel Guitouni, a business professor at the University of Victoria.

-B.C. premier John Horgan said on Twitter Wednesday that the storm was a reminder of the urgency needed to address climate change.
+British Columbia Premier John Horgan said Wednesday on Twitter that the storm was a reminder of the urgency needed to address climate change.

 “While [Canada’s environment agency] called this a 1-in-100 year event, we know the increased likelihood of intense storms is due to the climate crisis,” he said.
 “We need to keep doing more to mitigate its impacts and build the cleaner future people and our planet need.”